- YIELDS | 1 CUP

 - PREP TIME | 5 MINS

-Ramps, aka wild leaks grow all-over Illinois and throughout the Midwest In the spring.
-We pickle a few jars and munch them alone, or display them on a cheeseboard and even put them in vodka martinis.
-The tangy, garlicky taste mixed with the vinegar give it just enough bite to complement almost spring-time meal.
+Ramps, aka wild leeks, grow all over Illinois and throughout the Midwest In the spring.
+We pickle a few jars and munch them alone, display them on a cheeseboard, and even put them in vodka martinis.
+The tangy, garlicky taste mixed with the vinegar gives it just enough bite to complement almost any springtime meal.
 They also make a thoughtful hostess gift.

-- 2 dried red chiles or 1/2-1 teaspoons red chili flakes
+- 2 dried red chiles or 1/2-1 teaspoon red pepper flakes

-1. Trim greens from ramps, leave about 1-2″ of the green.
-Reserve the remaining leaves to use two make pesto.
+- Trim greens from ramps, leaving about 1-2 inches of the green.
+Reserve the remaining leaves to make pesto (see recipe).

 - Pack bulbs into a heatproof 1-pint jar along with dried red chiles, bay leaves, fennel seeds, and black peppercorns.